paritytech/substrate-telemetry/README.md

 # Polkadot Telemetry

 ## Getting Started
+To run the backend, you will need `cargo` to build the binary.
+We recommend using [`rustup`](https://rustup.rs/).

-After cloning the repo, make sure to grab the latest stable version of node and install dependencies before doing anything.
+To run the frontend make sure to grab the latest stable version of node and install dependencies before doing anything:

 ```
 nvm install stable